List of Digimon films: Battle of Adventurers

 Digimon Tamers: Battle of Adventurers is the fifth Digimon film.
 It was released in Japan on July 14, 2001.
 It was released in the United States on September 16, 2005.

+Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.

 Runaway Locomon

 Digimon Tamers: Runaway Locomon originally released in Japan as Digimon Tamers: Runaway Digimon Express, is the sixth Digimon film.
 It was released in Japan on March 2, 2002.
 It was released in the United States on October 2, 2005.

+Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the other Tamers movie and Adventure 02's Revenge of Diaboromon movie.

 Chiaki Konaka states in his character notes (for Rika) that he "was not consulted" on Runaway Locomon, which possibly explains certain continuity errors.
 On this he also says: "However, ...Mr.
 Tetsuharu Nakamura [the director], [who was] an assistant director of the TV series... [and] Mr. Hiro Masaki,... a regular writer for the series... paid a great deal of attention to the psychological aspects of the series when completing the movie...
 I am very grateful to them for boldly illustrating the parts of Rika's family life that the TV series never explored."